rrwen/twitter2pg/tests/README.md

 ### Windows Environment

-The PostgreSQL commands may not be added to the system environmental variables.
-You may temporarily add these commands by including the PostgreSQL bin folder in the system environment (replacing `9.6` with your version of PostgreSQL):
+If the `psql` command is not found, you may temporarily add it by including the PostgreSQL bin folder in the system environment:

+* Replace `9.6` with your version of PostgreSQL

 ```
 SET PATH=%PATH%;C:\Program Files\PostgreSQL\9.6\bin